 - Respond to IRS notices quickly.
 Watch out for notices about accounts in your child's name.

 - Examine all statements.
-Make sure the list of claims that were paid match the care you received.
+Ensure the list of claims that were paid matches the care you received.

 - Shred any documents with personal and financial information.

 - Review each of your three free credit reports at least once a year.
 Learn how to order and review them in our article "Viewing Credit Reports."

 - Add multi-step authentication to your accounts and devices wherever available to ensure safer access.

 - Be cautious of online impersonators.
 You can learn how to spot them in our article "Scams & Fraud."